ENikS/LINQ/Angular/README.md

-# Angular 2 QuickStart Source
+# Angular 2 QuickStart Example

-This repository holds the TypeScript example of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html) extended to use LINQ queries inside the components.
+This repository holds the TypeScript example of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html) extended to use LINQ queries.

 ## Prerequisites